 Anger management in family situations

-We offer counselling in homes at request of families/ individuals, using Pacific languages, and cultural competencies and frameworks.
+We offer Counselling in homes at the request of families/ individuals, using Pacific languages, and cultural competencies and frameworks.

-This service replaces what was called previously Budgeting.
-It delivers One to One Financial Mentoring and MoneyMates a peer-led group support.
-For customers who are experiencing financial hardship, with the aim of enabling them to become more financially capable, gain control over their financial lives and make long-term change.
-Mentoring supports and empowers customers to identify their aspirations, and develop a strength based financial plan.
+This service replaces what was called Budgeting previously.
+It delivers One to One Financial Mentoring and MoneyMates peer-led group support.
+For customers who are experiencing financial hardship, to enable them to become more financially capable, gain control over their economic lives and make long-term change.
+Mentoring supports and empowers customers to identify their aspirations and develop a strength-based financial plan.
 MoneyMates enables customers to talk about and de-stigmatise financial hardship while learning from others.

 Family Harm Intervention

 A provision of a service to families referred by Police from the multi-agency Safety Assessment Meeting in Counties Manukau as a result of a family harm/violence incident.
-Our team engage in a face to face visit and complete a assessment of need and link family to appropriate support/s and provide timely feedback to Police or the Safety Assessment Meeting.
+Our Team engage in a face to face visit and complete an assessment of need and link family to appropriate support/s and provide timely feedback to Police or the Safety Assessment Meeting.